brianmhunt/pytz-appengine/README.md

    existing code (e.g. `icalendar`) must be patched.

-This project aims to resolve these issues by automatically building a `pytz` by downloading the latest version from the launchpad source and building a patched version.
+This project aims to resolve these issues by automatically building a `pytz` by downloading the latest version from the
+[launchpad source](https://launchpad.net/pytz) and building a patched version.

 As well, instead of using the memcache version of gae-pytz, pytz-appengine will put the timezone information into the datastore with `ndb`.
+This may or may not confer a performance advantage.

 ## Installation and usage